SimitTomar/Rest_Api_Test_Automation/videoReadmeFiles/videoPointers.md

 ### Fill all the relevant fields and talk about them briefly as you fill/skip them

-### Once the Package.json is created
+### Explain Package.json

-* open the file and glance through various fields and tell that this file will contain the information pertaining to your dependencies used by your project and other metadata (like Project's name, author etc.)
+* Open the file and glance through various fields and tell that this file will contain the information pertaining to your dependencies used by your project and other metadata (like Project's name, author etc.)

 Having dependencies in your project's package.json allows the project to install the versions of the modules it depends on.
 By running an install command (see the instructions for npm install below) inside of a project, you can install all of the dependencies that are listed in the project's package.json - meaning they don't have to be (and almost never should be) bundled with the project itself.